 Warren Pulich's original 1988 publication Birds of North-Central Texas, included 385 species from the study area.
-A total of 48 species have been added since the publication.
-Two of the additions (Parasitic Jaeger and Royal Tern both at Lake Tawkoni) come from the newer counties added to Pulich's map, but all of the other 46 species come from additional sightings within Pulich's original map.
-The checklist on this site totals 433 species.
-As of June of 2012, over 384 of these birds have been photographed (almost 90%).
+A total of 52 species have been added to Pulich's list of North-central Texas birds since the publication in 1988.
+The checklist on this site totals 437 species.
+As of May of 2016, over 400 of these birds have been photographed in North-central Texas(over 90%).

 There were weak gaps in the reporting system shortly after Pulich's publication.
 Most of the 1990s decade was without a good observation reporting system since many venues were in the process of moving to online features.
 Only the North American Birds reporting system was in place in any consistent format during that period.
 It's possible that some interesting observations have been lost from that period.

 The first part of this century also had significant gaps.
 This website went up in 2001 and some photographic information regarding North-central Texas was kept by me.
 But written sightings were housed several different places during that period and much of it wasn't archived.
 It wasn't until 2010 that ebirds became a recognizable force for reporting bird observations.
 The future of bird sightings will likely now include ebirds for local and regional checklist information.
 While there may be problems with this reporting method, I'm not sure it's significantly more problematic than anything that preceded it.